 Your R&D team can face limited innovation, restricted differentiation and even delayed product launches because they struggle to locate critical data.
 More often than not, information related to research, testing and technical specifications can be spread across multiple databases and platforms.
 Access can be limited or impossible.

 Here's where Google Cloud Search comes in.
-It’s easily accessible anywhere at any time.
+One of the key lean manufacturing tools, it's easily accessible anywhere at any time.
 Your teams can quickly find the information they need across multiple systems and data types, from the first moments of conceptualization to pre-engineering testing and beyond.

-Cloud search opens a wider universe of data, allowing R&D professionals to conduct more thorough investigative research and to review an immense amount of testing data.
+Cloud search transforms manufacturing by opening a wider universe of data.
+This allows R&D professionals to conduct more thorough investigative research and to review an immense amount of testing data.
 They can better connect CAM and CAD data needed to produce parts, tooling and fixtures, and support test engineering during the pre-production phase.